-As stated in chapter 3, the app uses the BitcoinJ library to keep track of the blockchain.
-This library is originally developed for the Bitcoin cryptocurrency, however MultiChain is a fork of Bitcoin and because of this is is quite easily adoptable in the project.
+The app uses the Bitcoinj library to keep track of the blockchain.
+This library is originally developed for the Bitcoin cryptocurrency, however MultiChain is a fork of Bitcoin and because of this, it is quite easily adoptable in the project.

-Because of the big modifications on the blockchain as shown in chapter 3, BitcoinJ has to be modified to make it work with ePassportChain.
-One of these modifications was altering the signing method and making it talk to the passport.
-In order to achieve this, the LocalTransactionSigner class was forked to Passport-TransactionSigner, which also takes an extra argument which is the connection to the machine readable travel document.
+Because of the big modifications on the blockchain as shown in chapter 3, Bitcoin has to be modified to make it work with ePassportChain.
+One of these modifications was altering the signing method and making it https://bitcoinj.github.io/ talk to the passport.
+In order to achieve this, the LocalTransactionSigner class was extended to Passport-TransactionSigner, which also takes an extra argument which is the connection to the machine readable travel document.
 The rest of the transaction was built in the traditional way by adding the previous transaction and specifying new outputs.
-After the transaction was built and signed, it was broadcasted over the network (the one connected peer in the testing environment).
+After the transaction was built and signed, it was broadcast over the network (the one connected peer in a testing environment).

 Unfortunately, this did not work as expected.
 The transaction got rejected immediately after broadcasting.
 Some investigations into this matter resulted in an error could not connect inputs.
-The transactions in ePassportChain are built according to the Bitcoin standard 1, which is not easy to understand, especially if there are modifications to the signature and the way the transactions are verified.
-After some debugging, it did not seem to be working using the transaction builder in BitcoinJ.
-However, to make sure that the this was not a flaw in the ePassportChain.
-Some cross checking is performed using a transaction built in ePassportChain CLI.
-This CLI is able to completely build a transaction, sign it and not broadcast it to the network (this was possible with the RPC call createrawtransaction).
+The transactions in ePassportChain are build according to the Bitcoin standard, which initially is hard to understand, especially if there are modifications to the signature and the way the transactions are verified.
+After some debugging, it did not seem to be working using the transaction builder in Bitcoinj.
+However, to make sure that this was not a flaw in the ePassportChain, some cross-checking was performed using a transaction built in ePassportChain CLI.
+This CLI is able to completely build a transaction, sign it and not broadcast it to the network (this is possible with the RPC call createrawtransaction).

-In order to check if ePassportChain worked correctly, the transaction built with the CLI was encoded as a byte array and hardcoded in the testing environment which broadcasts it to the network.
+In order to check if ePassportChain worked correctly, the transaction, built with the CLI, was encoded as a byte array and hardcoded in the testing environment which broadcasts it to the network.
 This worked as expected and the transaction became visible in the block explorer instantaneously.
 Based on these findings, it turned out that the ePassportChain implementation did work well and the fault was in the usage of the BitcoinJ library.